Go to Facebook or Tweet @strangework to interact. Home

 Then I continued to watch because of the boastful words the horn was speaking.
 I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)

-Daniel's vision of the four beasts displayed the 4 individual kingdoms as well as their future remnants ... all the way down to the yet future Judgment of the Nations that Jesus prophesied in Matthew 25:31-46.
+Daniel's vision here of the four beasts also display these four kingdoms in their last days form that will exist far down through time after The Judgment of the Nations that Jesus revealed in Matthew 25:31-46.
 Daniel's account, here in Daniel 7, is a "thumbnail" of that same judgment.
-Here is Jesus' description of it ... as we find it in the book of Matthew.
+Here is Jesus' full description of it from the book of Matthew.

 The subjects of this judgment will be every human being that is still living on the earth at the end of the Tribulation.

-The result of this judgment will be either Hell or entrance into the kingdom reign of Christ on Earth.
-Our Lord's words, where he refers to the entrance into his Kingdom as eternal life, is because each one who is allowed to enter his Kingdom at that time will already be possessors of eternal life through faith in him.
+The result of this judgment will be either Hell or entrance into the kingdom of Christ on Earth.
+Our Lord's words here, where he refers to the entrance into his Kingdom as eternal life, is because each one who is allowed to enter his Kingdom at that time already possess eternal life through faith in him.
 As you have it in John 10:27-28,